| HMRC Reference:Notice 700/45 (October 2012) | View Change History |

 Where you find that your VAT records contain errors, you will need to correct them.
 Paragraph 2.2 explains how you can do that.

-If that advice does not fit your particular circumstances, you may need further help from our VAT Helpline or you may wish to consult your own tax adviser.
+If that advice does not fit your particular circumstances, you may need further help from our VAT helpline or you may wish to consult your own tax adviser.

-Where an error has led to a misdeclaration on a VAT return you’ve already sent to us, you can correct the error by following the advice in section 4.
+Where an error has led to a misdeclaration on a VAT Return you’ve already sent to us, you can correct the error by following the advice in section 4.

-If you deliberately fail to correct an underdeclaration of VAT, you may be liable to a penalty or even criminal prosecution.
+If you deliberately fail to correct an under declaration of VAT, you may be liable to a penalty or even criminal prosecution.

-If you discover you’ve recorded an entry in your business records incorrectly and |
+If you discover you’ve recorded an entry in your business records incorrectly and then

-You can correct the error by amending your records.
+you have not yet completed your VAT account or return for the period in which you made the error you can correct the error by amending your records.
 Simply keep a clear note to show the reason for the error, and include the correct VAT figure in your VAT account for the same period.
-The correct VAT figure will then work its way through to your VAT return, as normal. |
+The correct VAT figure will then work its way through to your VAT Return, as normal.

-You will need to correct the error by following the procedures in section 4. |
+you’ve already sent us your return you will need to correct the error by following the procedures in section 4.

 This section does not apply where there’s been a change in the consideration for the supply, that is, if the price has changed and consequently the amount of VAT.